ibm-cloud-docs/containers/cs_versions_addons.md

 {: #0_35_0}

 Kubernetes Ingress controller version 0.35.0 is no longer supported.
-{:important}
+{: important}

-For the community changes for this version of the Kubernetes Ingress image, see the [community Kubernetes changelog for `ingress-nginx`](https://github.com/kubernetes/ingress-nginx/blob/master/Changelog.md#0350){: external}.
+For the community changes for this version of the Kubernetes Ingress image, see the [community Kubernetes changelog for `ingress-nginx`](https://github.com/kubernetes/ingress-nginx/blob/main/Changelog.md#0350){: external}.
 Refer to the following table for a summary of changes for each build of version 0.35.0 of the Kubernetes Ingress image that {{site.data.keyword.containerlong_notm}} releases.
 {: shortdesc}

 |Version build|Release date|Changes|